Select Page

 My Story

-Growing up in different countries and traveling extensively as an adult, I’ve experienced a mosaic of cultures and contexts and cultivated a deep appreciation for diversity.
-As a missionary kid and pastor’s kid, I became familiar with the beauty and ugly of the Churchand from an early age, my passion has been to exhort believers to embrace their fullness in Christ.
+Growing up in different countries and traveling extensively as an adult, I’ve experienced a mosaic of cultures and cultivated a deep appreciation for diversity.
+As a missionary kid and pastor’s kid, I came to know both the beauty and the ugliness of the Church — and from an early age, my passion has been to exhort believers to embrace their fullness in Christ.

-Through both writing and editing, I seek to remind myself, respond to God, and reconcile people by building bridges of understanding.
-Above all, my goal is to reveal the beauty of Jesus and his unentitled gospel.
-Only his cruciform kingdom has the power to transform our broken-but-beautiful world.
+Through writing and editing, I try to remind myself, respond to God, and reconcile people by building bridges of understanding.
+Above all, my work is about drawing near to Jesus — close enough to see him clearly and be changed by him — and helping other readers do the same.

-I hold a Master of Letters in Analytic & Exegetical Theology from the Logos Institute of St. Mary’s College at the University of St. Andrews in Scotland.
-The research topic and title of my dissertation was “Christification as Imitative Participation: Incarnation, Kierkegaard, & the Christ Hymn.”
+I hold a Master of Letters in Analytic & Exegetical Theology from the Logos Institute of St Mary’s College at the University of St Andrews in Scotland.
+My dissertation — “Christification as Imitative Participation: Incarnation, Kierkegaard, and the Christ Hymn” — laid the groundwork for the book I’m now finishing.